 House and foundation settling occurs in pier and beam or block and base homes when soil shifts.
 As expansive clay soils expand and contract underneath the home, it can cause foundation problems that lead to cracks in walls, sagging floors and other structural issues.

-What Causes Floor to Sag or Bounce?
+What Causes Floors to Sag or Bounce?

 Any crawl space home built atop clay soil can suffer from soil movement that adversely affects the foundation.
 Clay soils expand when saturated with excessive water and then contract when they dry.
 This continual swelling and shrinking exerts pressure on the foundation, which in turn can cause the piers and support posts to move, resulting in sagging floor joists.
 This leads to sagging floors and damaged flooring.